🌐 WORLDWIDE SHIPPING | USA SHIPS FREE OVER $75

 Fisetin

 Paramount to this formula is fisetin and its impact on senescent cell formation.
 In a study published in the journal Experimental Gerontology in 2018, researchers investigated the effects of fisetin on senescent cell formation and age-related phenotypes in an animal model.
-The study demonstrated that fisetin treatment reduced the number of senescent cells in various tissues, including adipose tissue, liver, and kidney.
-Fisetin treatment also ameliorated age-associated health issues and improved physical function in the mice.1
+The study demonstrated that fisetin limited the number of senescent cells in various tissues, including adipose tissue, liver, and kidney.
+Fisetin also enabled optimal physical function in the mice.1

 When it comes to autophagy, a study published in the journal Oncotarget in 2015 investigated the effects of fisetin on autophagy in human lung cells.
 The researchers found that fisetin induced autophagy, as evidenced by increased autophagosome formation and LC3-II protein expression.
-Fisetin-mediated autophagy was associated with the inhibition of the mTOR pathway, suggesting its potential as an autophagy-inducing compound.2
+Fisetin-mediated autophagy was associated with the natural process of mTOR pathway regulation, suggesting its potential as an autophagy-inducing compound.2

 Quercetin

 Working in tandem with fisetin is quercetin.
 As it relates to senescent cells, a study published in the journal Aging Cell in 2015 explored the effects of quercetin on senescent cells in human fibroblasts.
-Researchers found that quercetin treatment selectively induced cell death in senescent cells while sparing non-senescent cells.
-Quercetin also reduced the expression of senescence-associated markers and alleviated senescence-associated secretory phenotype (SASP) factors.3
+Researchers found that quercetin encouraged effective metabolism of senescent cells while sparing non-senescent cells.
+Quercetin also mitigated the expression of senescence-associated markers and alleviated senescence-associated secretory phenotype (SASP) factors.3

-In terms of autophagy, a study published in the journal Autophagy in 2010 examined the role of quercetin in autophagy activation.
-The researchers found that quercetin treatment induced autophagy in pathogenic human cells, as demonstrated by increased LC3-II levels and autophagosome formation.
-They proposed that quercetin-mediated autophagy was dependent on the activation of the AMPK pathway and subsequent inhibition of mTOR signaling.4
+In terms of autophagy, a study published in the journal Autophagy in 2010 examined the role of quercetin in autophagy as a natural process.
+The researchers found that quercetin facilitated autophagy in compromised human cells, as demonstrated by increased LC3-II levels and autophagosome formation.
+They proposed that quercetin-mediated autophagy was dependent on the support for AMPK pathway and subsequent mitigation of mTOR signaling.4

 Resveratrol & Pterostilbene

-Pterostilbene and resveratrol activate SIRT1, a protein that plays a critical role in regulating autophagy.5,6 One of the ways that SIRT1 regulates autophagy is by deacetylating and activating the transcription factor forkhead box O (FOXO) family of proteins.
+Pterostilbene and resveratrol support SIRT1, a protein that plays a critical role in regulating autophagy.5,6 One of the ways that SIRT1 regulates autophagy is by deacetylating and activating the transcription factor forkhead box O (FOXO) family of proteins.
 FOXO proteins are involved in the regulation of autophagy-related genes, including LC3 (microtubule-associated protein 1 light chain 3) and Beclin-1, which are critical for the initiation and progression of autophagy.
-They also modulate the AMPK/mTOR pathway, supporting healthy levels of oxidative stress.7 From a clinical perspective the research has been compelling.
-For example, a study found that resveratrol can improve cognitive function in older adults by promoting autophagy in the brain.8 Another study found that stilbenes have a potentially supportive role involving glucose and insulin metabolism via various cellular and subcellular mechanisms including GLUT4 upregulation, insulin receptors sensitization, and supporting healthy levels of inflammation.9
+They also modulate the AMPK/mTOR pathway, supporting healthy levels of oxidative stress.7

 Curcumin

-Curcumin works in much the same way in terms of pathways and mechanisms, however in addition to activating AMPK and promoting the expression of autophagy-related genes it also addresses two additional areas: cellular stress and lysosomal function (the cellular stress involved the cell’s exposure to oxidative stress).10,11 Curcumin has been shown to support healthy levels of oxidative stress, which can enhance autophagy.
-And by increasing lysosomal function, curcumin can help initiate the breakdown of cellular waste, and increase the activity of lysosomal enzymes.
+Curcumin works in much the same way in terms of pathways and mechanisms, however in addition to promoting AMPK and promoting the expression of autophagy-related genes it also addresses two additional areas: cellular stress and lysosomal function (the cellular stress involved the cell’s exposure to oxidative stress).8,9 Curcumin has been shown to support healthy levels of oxidative stress, which can, in turn, promote autophagy.
+And by increasing lysosomal function, curcumin can help initiate the breakdown of cellular waste, and support the activity of lysosomal enzymes.

 • REFERENCES